Wave-Unity-Library/Motion-Mapping/README.md

 <h3> Setting up Unity Remote </h3>
  To use a phone with the Unity editor, download Unity Remote 4 from the app store.
 Also be sure to modify the mobile device Unity expects.
-In the Unity editor, menubar, visit Edit > Project settings > Editor, and under Unity Remote, change the tab pulldown to your phone.
+In the Unity editor menubar, visit Edit > Project settings > Editor, and under Unity Remote, change the tab pulldown to your phone.
 (Android users -- you still have a gauntlet to run through.
 Find any of the tutorials on google).

 <h2> Real-Time Audio </h2>
   * To be released shortly.